-Steel sheet pile (SSP) bridge abutments for new and/or replacement bridges can be aesthetically pleasing, robust, sustainable, and cost-effective.
-Using embedded steel sheet piling for constructing bridge abutments provides a flexible and permanent foundation solution as shown in Figure 1.
+Steel sheet pile bridge abutments for new and/or replacement bridges can be aesthetically pleasing, robust, sustainable, and cost-effective.
+Using embedded steel sheet piling for constructing road and railways bridge abutments provides a flexible and permanent foundation solution as shown in Fig. 1.

-SSPs have been utilized for over a century to construct reliable and cost-effective permanent and temporary structures, including quay walls, breakwaters, locks, canals, and retaining walls for buildings and infrastructure.
+Sheet piles have been utilized for over a century to construct reliable and cost-effective permanent and temporary structures, including quay walls, breakwaters, locks, canals, and retaining walls for buildings and infrastructure.
 These structures primarily endure horizontal loads caused by earth and water pressures.
 Occasionally, minor vertical loads are also transferred to the walls, stemming from the vertical component of earth pressures or battered anchors.